-While we’re talking about different pronunciations, let’s talk about a historic.
+While we’re talking about different pronunciations, let’s talk about "a historic.”
 Some Americans argue that it should be “an historic,” and one of the most contentious interactions I had at a book signing was over this point, but I come down firmly on the side that says it should be “a historic event.”

 If you’re feeling argumentative about this point, I’ll direct you to the website (The Slot) of the late, great Washington Post copy editor, Bill Walsh, which has an exhaustive review of how different style guides deal with this word.
 But you should know that after reviewing many style guides, he also stood behind “a historic” being the correct choice.

 Definite and Indefinite Articles

-A and an are called indefinite articles.
-The is called a definite article.
-The difference is that a and an don't say anything special about the words that follow.
-For example, think about the sentence, “I need a horse.”
+“A” and “an” are called indefinite articles, and the is called a definite article.
+The difference is that “a” and “an” don't say anything special about the words that follow.
+For example, think about the sentence, “I need a gum drop.”
 You'll take any gum drop—just a gum drop will do.
 But if you say, “I need the gum drop,” then you want a specific gum drop.
 There must be something special about that one, specific gum drop you are requesting.
 That’s why “the” is called a definite article—you want something definite.
-At least that's how I remember the names.
+At least that's how I remember the name.